fhsuae/miniproject4AlexanderEscobedo/README.md

 This lets you run and debug the Django app with one click.

-* If you are using another program that utilizes prot 8000, you may change the port number by editing configurations and entering a port number that is not in use (8001 for example)
+* If you are using another program that utilizes port 8000, you may change the port number by editing configurations and entering a port number that is not in use (8001 for example)

 ### Project Pages